Mark-Cloud-ph/SOCIAL-MEDIA/README.md

 Ensure SQLite Tools Are Installed:

-Install an SQLite viewer to view and manage the database.
+Install an SQLite viewer to view and manage the database anjd SQlite .
 Add the SQLite extension for your code editor ( SQLite extension for Visual Studio Code) to enable database integration and functionality.

 Start the Project:
-Once the dependencies are installed, go to the main project folder (the folder containing both Backend and ChatterBox) and run:
+Once the dependencies are installed, go to the main project folder (the folder containing both Backend and Home) and run:

 npm start